OualidRD/OualidRd/README.md

 - **[Travel Agency Management System](https://github.com/OualidRD/BookFly)**: A full-featured travel platform that processes bookings with a recommendation engine to suggest personalized travel packages based on user preferences.

 - **[Academic Administrative System](https://github.com/xmawe/gestion-college)**: A comprehensive desktop application for educational administration with features for automated scheduling, attendance tracking, and performance analytics.

+  - **[Guidini Mobile Application](https://github.com/xmawe/guidini_web_app)**: Led a team to develop a modern mobile application for tourists, offering flexible search and filtering by location and price, a "Guide of the Week/Month/Year" feature, and user-friendly interfaces showcasing Morocco’s cultural heritage.

 - **[Portfolio Website](https://github.com/OualidRD/My_Portfolio)**: A performance-optimized personal showcase featuring server-side rendering, dynamic content loading, and accessibility-compliant interfaces.